-Unlike Moodle, Blackboard, and Canvas, LearnDash is not a standalone LMS.
+Unlike Moodle, LearnDash is not a standalone LMS.
 It’s an extension of WordPress.
 Sure, it has all learning management system capabilities, but the plugin itself can’t provide students and teachers an e-learning interface.

 You would need WordPress to set up your e-learning website.

 Now, I understand that as an Instructor, Course Creator, Tutor, this might seem like an uphill task.
 But you need not fret.

 I’ve designed this guide to handhold you through the entire LMS setup process, so you can do this yourself.

 Step #0 Set Up WordPress

 If you don’t have your WordPress site set up, you’ll need to install WordPress.
 WordPress installation is pretty simple.

-You’ll need to login into your web host’s cPanel.
+You’ll need to login to your web host’s cPanel.

 Under ‘Databases‘ you should notice the ‘MySQL Database Wizard‘.
 Use this wizard to create a MySQL database and a database user.
 These steps are pretty straightforward.
 Remember to note down the database name, username, and password.
 You’ll need these details when you install WordPress.

 If you have purchased a WordPress hosting service, you’ll notice a WordPress installation wizard present in the cPanel.
-This wizard will guide you through WordPress installation.
+This wizard will guide you through the WordPress installation.

 If not, you’ll need to install WordPress manually.